 (2) Such a by-law may relate to contributions to all of the expenses of the strata company or to one or more particular kinds of expenses.

-[Section 42B inserted by No. 58 of 1995 s.
+[Section 42B inserted: No. 58 of 1995 s.
 44.]

 42C.
 Transitional provision

 (1) Subject to Schedule 4, section 42(2), as inserted by section 43(1) of the Strata Titles Amendment Act 1995 applies also to strata companies for which a strata plan was registered after the commencement of this Act but before the commencement of section 43(1) referred to.